Ingala Valley: History of the study

 The Khripunova grave field.
 A hole remaining after grave robbery.

 Belt plaque from the Siberian collection of Peter the Great: it was sent by M. P. Gagarin, governor of Siberia in Tobolsk, in 1716.
 Dated circa 300 BCE.

 The first explorers of the valley were so-called bugrovschiki, robbers of ancient graves.
-In 1669, the governor of the Petr Ivanovich Godunov told tsar Alexei Mikhailovich that gold, silver items and utensils were extracted from "Tatar graves" near the Iset River.
+In 1669, the governor of the Tobolsk rank Petr Ivanovich Godunov told tsar Alexei Mikhailovich that gold, silver items and utensils were extracted from "Tatar graves" near the Iset River.
 As a result of bugrovschiki most treasures of the Siberian kurgans are lost forever.

 In 1712, a commander of Shadrinsk, prince Vasily Meshchersky, began excavations of kurgans to get gold, silver and copper items to replenish the state treasury by order of the Siberian governor prince Matvey Petrovich Gagarin.
 During the years 1715-1717 governor Gagarin sent Siberian treasures to Peter the Great four times.
 250 ancient gold jewelry pieces sent by Gagarin became known as the Siberian collection of Peter the Great, which is now available in the State Hermitage at the gallery of jewels called "The Scythian Gold".

 Some of the treasures extracted by bugrovschiki appeared in private collections abroad.
 The most famous was the collection of Amsterdam mayor Nicolaes Witsen; a part of it is known only from tables drawn in the third edition of his book Noord en Oost Tartatye (1785), and the collection was lost after 1717.

 The first among scientists to get acquainted with findings of the Ingala Valley was Daniel Messerschmidt, whose expedition into the Siberia Governorate took place in 1719-1727.
 Gerhard Müller, who visited Siberia in 1733-1743 together with the Great Northern Expedition, stated that bugrovschiki activity was finished because the kurgans had been totally robbed.
-Peter Pallas during the described the kurgans Tyutrinskiy, Savinovskiy and Peschaniy-I. In 1861, published information about kurgans and hill forts of the Yalutorovsky, Tyumensky and Kurgansky Okrugs.
+Peter Pallas during the Academic Expedition (1768-1774) described the kurgans Tyutrinskiy, Savinovskiy and Peschaniy-I. In 1861, Nikolay Abramov (scientist) published information about kurgans and hill forts of the Yalutorovsky, Tyumensky and Kurgansky Okrugs.
 In 1890, Ivan Slovtsov published a list of burial mounds and hill forts of Tobolsk Governorate, including information about the burial mounds Krasnogorskiy-I and Krasnogorskiy Borok, also the hill forts Zmeevo and Lizunovo (Krasnogorskoe).
 In 1893, Axel Heikel became the first to discover traces of the Andronovo culture near Yalutorovsk.

 Watercolour drawing of a contest between tiger and monster from the 1730s, Siberian Collection of Peter the Great.
 Object sent by M. P. Gagarin, governor of Siberia in Tobolsk, in 1716.
 Dated circa 300 BCE.
 State Hermitage Museum, Si 1727 1-11.